Mā te huruhuru, ka rere te manu

 Developing an action plan

-I, or the organisation I work for, can be invoiced for $1,500 as a contribution towards the cost of the programme.
+I, or the organisation I work for, can be invoiced for $1,000 + gst to cover the cost of my attendance within the programme (can be paid by 'installments')